rrozema12/SalaryClassifier/final/log.md

    dataset.
  - I eliminated some attributes because I felt like they were not as important to the dataset.
- - I ran into a problem where there were a lot of spces in my code.
+ - I ran into a problem where there were a lot of spaces in my code, especially after the commas.
 This was a very simple fix by deleting all the spaces by hand using excel with the find and replace functionality.

 ##Data Visualization
+  - I was able to use a couple of the pyplot functions that we used in homework two to graph some of my data.  some of the most interesting graphs were the frequency diagram and the pie chart.
+  - These two diagrams show specific characteristics about each attribute.
+For example, there are a lot more high school degrees in the dataset than I would have expected.
+Each of these graphs accurately show the number of times that each degree occurs and the percentage it occurs.
+I decided to keep these two in my report for this reason.

 ##Classifiers
+These are a couple classifiers and one ensemble method that I used on my dataset.

 ###K-Nearest Neighbors
  - For K-Nearest Neighbors, I basically used the code from assignment three.